Skip to content

 General

-You can pay additional pension contributions to buy back lost pension if you are away from work with no pay.
-You can do this if you are in the main or 50/50 section of the LGPS.
+You can buy back lost pension by paying additional pension contributions if you are away from work with no pay.
+You can do this if you are in either the main or 50/50 section of the LGPS.

-You do not need to buy back lost pension if you are away from work with no pay because of sickness, ordinary maternity leave or ordinary adoption leave (the first 26 weeks), or paternity leave.
-In these circumstances, you will already be building up pension as if you were at work receiving your normal pay.
+You do not need to buy back lost pension if you are away from work with no pay because of sickness, ordinary maternity leave or ordinary adoption leave (the first 26 weeks), paternity leave, or bereaved partner’s paternity leave.
+In these cases, you continue to build up pension as if you were receiving your normal pay.

 If you elect to buy back lost pension within 30 days of returning to work, your employer will meet two thirds of the cost (unless you were on strike or your leave was unauthorised).
 Your employer is only obliged to meet two thirds of the cost for periods of absence up to 36 months.